AndyITZ1/revnotes/WeeklyNotes/Week4.md

 - `<datalist>` element specifies a list of pre-defined options for an `<input>` element, this can be seen in scenarios where you are typing something a dropdown list is shown with some already completed values that relatively complete the value you tried to type.
 And options are again defined by `<option>`
 - `<label>` element can be used to give a specific text label to an input field

+### What are ways to validate forms in HTML?
+- `required` attribute ensures that a user is forced/required to enter something for the input field
+- `min` and `max` are attributes in which can be assigned numbers to limit the range of an input value (numeric), so if the number goes out of bound then the input is rejected
+- `type` attribute also plays a role in that only certain input can be allowed in certain types, if the type is date or number, then it you can't put anything besides those types of values
+- `pattern` attribute restricts the way something is entered, in the sense that it should matched the regex pattern given.
+This can be seen with emails in forms.

 ### What is HTML5 and how is it different from past versions of HTML?
 - HTML5 otherwise known as HTML 5.0 is current standard version of HTML used today in most websites.
 - HTML5 introduced a lot of new features when using HTML including **DOCTYPE declaration**, character encoding declaration using the `<meta>` element (to allow coverage of being able to use "pretty much" every character in the world), new semantic tags, and more media elements.